Insurers face tougher times as Somali piracy drops

 While the cost of piracy insurance is falling, the drop in the number of hijackings will reduce claims, helping to preserve insurers’ profits.

-That is encouraging a string of new entrants amid lackluster conditions elsewhere in the insurance market, ratcheting up competition and putting prices under further pressure.
+That is encouraging a string of new entrants amid lacklustre conditions elsewhere in the insurance market, ratcheting up competition and putting prices under further pressure.

-“More people are competing for the same slice of cake,” said Michael Sharp, an underwriter at Lloyd’s of London insurer Beazley BEZG.L.
+“More people are competing for the same slice of cake,” said Michael Sharp, an underwriter at Lloyd’s of London insurer Beazley.

 “With so many people writing the same business, that’s driving prices down.”